MicrosoftDocs/win32/desktop-src/WCS/wcsgetdefaultcolorprofile.md

 ---
 title: WcsGetDefaultColorProfile function
-description: Retrieves the default color profile for a device, or for a device-independent default if the device is not specified. ms.assetid: 'a40ea9f3-ec56-459e-a55d-aad1b60ae7d4'
+description: Retrieves the default color profile for a device, or for a device-independent default if the device is not specified. ms.assetid: a40ea9f3-ec56-459e-a55d-aad1b60ae7d4
+keywords:
-keywords: ["WcsGetDefaultColorProfile function Windows Color System"]
+- WcsGetDefaultColorProfile function Windows Color System
 topic_type:
 - apiref
 api_name: